hbctraining/Intro-to-R-flipped/lessons/01_introR-R-and-RStudio.md

 <img src="../img/metadata_view.png" width="400">

 R is particularly good at handling this type of **categorical data**.
 Rather than simply storing this information as text, the data is represented in a specific data structure which allows the user to sort and manipulate the data in a quick and efficient manner.
 We will discuss this in more detail as we go through the different lessons in R!

+### The functional analysis results

+We will be using the results of the functional analysis to learn about packages/functions from the [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/).
+These packages are designed to work together to make common data science operations like data wrangling, tidying, reading/writing, parsing, and visualizing, more user-friendly.

 ## Best practices